hello-michelle-star/hello-michelle-star.github.io/_posts/2025-10-11-hackathon.md

 ## The Problem

 When Monica, a woman with cerebral palsy, told me that booking a simple taxi requires her to spend hours contacting companies at least three days in advance.
 All this work only to face frequent misunderstandings due to her speech impediment, unclear pricing, or being told they don’t serve the area she needs.
-Even the School of Health and Rehabilitation Sciences told us that the number one reason patients with disabilities miss appointments is the not being able to find accessible transportation.<br>
+Even the School of Health and Rehabilitation Sciences told us that the number one reason patients with disabilities miss appointments is not being able to find accessible transportation.<br>
 I couldn’t help but think there has to be a better way.
 For able-bodied people, getting a ride is effortless, with countless options available at any time and everything clearly laid out.
-Thats why we thought of a realistic tech solution using the current infrastructure, that really should've been made years ago.
+That's why we thought of a realistic tech solution using the current infrastructure, that really should've been made years ago.

 ---